I'm Honey!

 Live healthfully every single day:

 Compliance is critical.
-If you are taking supplements or essential medications, take them as recommended to get the most benefits.
+If you are taking supplements or essential medications, such as allergy medication, take them as recommended to get the most benefits.

 Try Something New to Help Your Allergies

 If you try these strategies and you still aren’t getting symptom relief, try a bedbug-proof pillow cover.
 What some people think are seasonal allergies are actually not seasonal allergies at all.
-If you’re looking for nighttime allergy relief from sneezing, runny nose, and even a dry hacking cough, that could mean bed bugs and dust mites.
+If you’re looking for nighttime allergy relief from sneezing, runny nose, and even a dry hacking cough, that could mean bed bugs, dust mites, or pet dander—another common indoor allergen that can trigger year-round allergy symptoms.

 Taking better care of yourself will give you more time to stop and enjoy all of the good things that the season has to offer.
 Remember, if you are opting to use a natural or homeopathic approach to treat seasonal allergies or anything else for that matter, the effects will be more gradual.
+Some people turn to natural remedies for allergy relief, though their effectiveness may vary and scientific evidence supporting their use is limited.
 Consult your doctor, stick with it and adjust up or down as needed.

 What do you do to take care of your seasonal allergies?
 Let us know in the comments at the bottom of this page!